maiziezhoulab/Autism_genepheno/README.md

 # Autism_genepheno

 A text mining pipeline to identify sentence-level mentions of autism-associated genes and phenotypes in literature through natural language processing methods.
 We aim to understand gene–phenotype associations in the autism-related literature to unravel the disease mechanisms and advance its diagnosis and treatment.
 We have generated a comprehensive database of gene-phenotype associations with the autism-related literature.
 The database can be easily updated as new literature becomes available with Autism_genepheno.
+To run Autism_genepheno pipeline, please follow the instructions below:

  ### STEP 1.
 Use 'Autism_GenePheno_PMC_scraper.py' to get target papers.
 The input file is 'pmc_result.txt' including PMC IDs of PMC papers.
 The outputs are target papers in XML format, which are saved in folder 'XML_papers'.